taran-pierce/colorado/README.md

 ## Gulp Commands
 1. Run `gulp` to compile everything and start up browersync
 2. Run `gulp deploy` to build the production ready assets

+## NPM tasks
+1. Run `npm run dev` to get the project running in dev mode with browserSync
+2. Run `npm run prod` to build all the assets for production